Binoculars for Stargazing and Comet Watching

 "Which is best?" you are probably asking.
 In truth, for hand-held

 astronomy the 7x50s are better.
 Why?
-Because it turns out to be quite difficult
+Because as mentioned before it is quite

-to hold anything magnifying over 10 times steady enough to useful.
+difficult to hold anything magnifying 10 times or over steady enough to useful.

 I show these because I recommend that for astronomy, you start with a pair